UnderstandLingBV/Tuktu/documentation/processors/tuktu.processors.GroupByProcessor.json.md

-### tuktu.processors.GroupByBuffer
+### tuktu.processors.GroupByProcessor
-Buffers and groups data by the value list of the provided fields.
+Groups data by the value list of the provided fields.

   * **id** *(type: string)* `[Required]`